-Local attendees were most likely to drive to the DLCC, with only 19% choosing an alternative transportation mode.
+Local attendees were most likely to drive to the DLCC, with only 19% choosing an alternative transportation mode (public transit, walk or bicycle).
 Only 4% of non-local attendees traveled to Pittsburgh using an alternative transportation mode, with 45% arriving by airplane and 51% by car.
 Only 26% of non-local attendees who flew to Pittsburgh chose an alternative transportation mode to travel from the airport to their hotels.